 There is no better joy in the world than to sit down to a plate of smoked ribs.
 No one complains about the mess that it makes or the fact that you need two plates to eat them.
-One filled with ribs, and the second plate, empty, anticipating to become the bone collector.
+One filled with cooked meat, and the second plate, empty, anticipating to become the bone collector.

-Everyone loves them and wants to make them at home, but they are left wondering, how long to smoke ribs before they hit that perfect mark of, fall of the bones goodness.
+Everyone loves them and wants to make them at home, but they are left wondering, how long to smoke ribs before they hit that perfect mark of "fall of the bones goodness".

 Choosing your Ribs

 The first steps are to prepare yourself; you need to decide first, what kind of ribs you want.

 We suggest the spare ribs over the baby back ones.
 There is a difference in time required to smoke, depending on which one you choose.

 Baby back ones are a leaner meat that are shorter than the spare ones.
 Baby backs are loin ribs, with their name referring to their location, high up on the pig's back, while the spare ribs come from the side of the hog.
 The spare ribs cut have more fat, which leads to juicier final cook, and that tends to have more flavor.

 Choosing the Smoking Method

 Next, you must decide how you will smoke your meat.
 We prefer the off-set smoker.
 With the off-set smoker, your fire box is as the term suggests, off-set from where your ribs will be during the smoking process.